If you could only read 10 books for the rest of your life, what would they be?

 Joel Brown of Addicted2Success.com

-Joel started his site addicted2success.com on the side while working a full-time job.
-Slowly but surely, it became one of the most visited self development sites in the world.
+Joel started his site addicted2success.com on the side while working a full-time office job.
+At first, the ads on the site barely paid for lunch.
+Slowly but surely, his site became one of the most visited self development sites in the world.
 He was even offered $1 million for it, which he declined.

 Joel runs a podcast with the same name.
 He has many high-hitting guests on his podcast, including millionaire entrepreneurs and meditation gurus.
 Joel’s content has a flavor of general self-development advice, covering everything from habits to vision boards.
 There is an entrepreneurial flair to this content, as most of the role models and podcast guests are successful businessmen (Steve Jobs, Grant Cardone, etc.), though he does occasionally add in other big figures, like Gandhi.